nxtwrld/aouros-www/AI_SESSION_VISUAL_PLAN.md

 There will be a new path at `src/routes/med/p/[profile]/session-moe` where we will implment this new medicl session analysis system.

+New Svelte and d3 components will be created in `src/components/session/` folder

 ## Design Principles